2006 California Golden Bears football team: Oregon

-Washington State Cougars
+Washington State

 One week later, Cal traveled to Pullman, Washington to battle the Washington State Cougars at Martin Stadium.
 The Bears had not won in Pullman since 1979, losing nine straight games.
 The Cougars sported a 4–2 record, 2–1 in the Pac-10, only falling to the then-AP ranked #4 Auburn Tigers and to the then-AP ranked #3 USC Trojans in a very close contest.

 Rather than a blowout victory using the offense, the Bears won this game using defense.
 Three touchdowns were scored in the first half, two from Marshawn Lynch and one rushing touchdown by quarterback Nate Longshore, and the Cougars were held to just a field goal.
 After the half, the Bears buckled down on defense and didn't allow the Cougars to score again.
 Washington State had an opportunity to score in the third quarter, but an official review ruled receiver Dwight Tardy's knee was down on the 1-yard line.
 On fourth and one, the Bears defense stopped the rush to turn the ball over on downs.
 A quiet second half gave Cal its six straight win, 21–3.
 They left with a 6–1 record, and an unblemished 4–0 Pac-10 tally.
 The Cougars fell to 4–3, 2–2 in the Pac-10.

 Longshore threw for 176 yards and two interceptions, along with one rushing touchdown.
 Marshawn Lynch had 152 yards on 25 carries with Cal's two other scores.
 Receivers DeSean Jackson and Robert Jordan gathered 60 and 56 yards, respectively.
 This was the first game of the season Jackson did not score a touchdown.
 Daymeion Hughes got his sixth interception of the season that set up one of Lynch's touchdowns.
 The Cal defense stifled the Cougars running game to just 88 yards.
 The offensive line also kept the Cougars, who led the nation in quarterback sacks with 27, at bay, only letting them sack Longshore once.

 After Cal's offense had been in full throttle for five straight games, many began to wonder if the Bears were beginning to struggle.
 The Bears fell one spot in the AP Poll to #11, and stayed constant at #11 in the Coaches Poll after this win.
 In the first BCS Standings of the season, released the next day, the Bears sported a #10 position.

 The game was not broadcast in the Bay Area, angering many Cal fans.
 However, Slingbox gave fans an opportunity to watch the game at California Memorial Stadium.
 After a successful test the day before, over 3,000 fans crammed into Memorial Stadium to watch as Slingbox streamed the game from Washington to the large television in the stadium.